Free email tracking in Gmail

 There are many potential email marketing KPIs to track, and it can be difficult to decide which ones to focus on.
 Here are the most important KPIs for email marketing.

 This is the percentage of your emails that recipients open.
 This metric is important to track because recipients need to open emails in order to engage with them.
+Email tracking tools can help you see who’s opening your emails and calculate an open rate.

 Your open rate indicates whether or not you have a compelling subject line for your email and whether or not you're targeting the right segments of people with your email outreach.